Raspberry mascarpone cake is a soft vanilla raspberry cake filled with homemade raspberry compote and a light mascarpone frosting.

 Notes

-Storage: Store covered in the refrigerator for up to 3 days.
+Storage: Store the cake covered in the refrigerator for up to 3 days.

 Tips:

-- Chill the cake before final frosting for clean layers.
+- Chill the cake layers before frosting for cleaner edges.

 - Prep Time: 40 minutes